 All student competitors' cell phones, computers, and other wireless communication devices must be powered off during the round.
 Again, this means that timekeepers are not permitted to use cell phones to keep time.
-(See: AMTA rule 7.1)
+(See: AMTA Rulebook.)

 Each team is required to have a placard identifying it as the Plaintiff/Prosecution or the Defense.
 Three-sided wedges are available for purchase from the AMTA store, or teams may have their own placards made.
-(To order a placard through the AMTA store, see: http://www.collegemocktrial.org/amta-store/tournament-supplies/.)

-Rounds at AMTA-sanctioned tournaments are open to the public.
+Rounds at AMTA-sanctioned tournaments are generally open to the public.
 You are permitted to have spectators present in your round or in other rounds.
 You should make sure that any friends or family members watching your round know that they are not allowed to speak to you during the round, including during the breaks.
 Watching another team's round is also permitted.
 Videotaping of rounds is allowed by either team in the round without the permission of the opposing team.
-(See: AMTA rules 4.26-4.28)
+(See: AMTA Rulebook.)